Avalanche beacons are intimidating when you first pick one up. Especially when they have too many buttons and endless unnecessary features.

 How To Use The Beacons

 It’s extremely important to know how to use your beacon, both for search and for your own rescue (god forbid).
-Discussing all of the ins and outs of using your transceiver is outside the scope of this article.
+Discussing the many ins and outs of using your transceiver is a little outside the scope of this article.

 Once you’ve chosen which beacon to buy, make sure you read the product specs carefully.
 Make sure you have also fully educated yourself on avalanche safety tips.
 This article is a good place to start.